hyperledger-labs/fabric-operations-console/packages/athena/docs/permission_apis.md

 			}
 		```
 	- note that this is the only API that works with the default password (at least thats the intent...).
-- ONce you have an `api_key` and `api_secret` you can authenticate to any `/ak/api/` route using basic auth where the username is the `api_key` and the password is `api_secret`.
+- Once you have an `api_key` and `api_secret` you can authenticate to any `/ak/api/` route using basic auth where the username is the `api_key` and the password is `api_secret`.
 Congratulations 🎈.

 ***

 ## 1. Create an api key
-This API is intended for **software** only (saas must use IAM for api keys).
-It will create a new api key & secret.
+This API will create a new api key & secret which can be provided as basic auth on subsequent APIs.
-These api keys can be used by end users to perform various athena APIs programmatically.
+These api keys can be used by end users to perform various APIs programmatically.

 Note that the `api_secret` returned in the response will not be recoverable ever again.
 Thus the end user **must** record it externally.

+API keys do not expire.
 - **Method**: POST
 - **Route**: `/api/v[123]/permissions/keys` || `/ak/api/v[123]/permissions/keys`
 - **Auth**: Must have action `blockchain.api_keys.manage`